open-compensation-token-license/license-token-website/wikisrc/blockchain-project-bootstrapping.md

 ### 6. Incentive-Based Models

 Incentive-based models like token economies encourage participation and investment.
 Designing a compliant token aligns with project objectives, rewarding contributors and creating a sustainable ecosystem.
 Compliance with regulatory standards is crucial to avoid legal issues.
+Learn more about [tokenizing open source licenses](https://www.license-token.com/wiki/tokenizing-open-source-licenses).

 ### 7. Crowdfunding Campaigns